So, you want to trade cryptocurrencies, but you don’t know where to start learning about this exciting rollercoaster of a market and its fundamentals?

 Understanding Crypto Market Cap

-To put it simply, cryptocurrency market capitalization is a number that we get by multiplying supply of a coin with its price.
+To put it simply, cryptocurrency market capitalization is a number that we get by multiplying the supply of a coin with its price.
 However, regarding the supply, there is a circulating supply telling us how many coins are in the market at the moment, and maximum supply which reveals how many coins can ever be present in the market.

 Market capitalization deals with circulating supply, and here is how: